 Project Funder

 The Web site began as a component of CAL's Foreign Language and Technology Project, the goal of which was to enhance foreign language instruction in the Northeast and Islands region by encouraging a long sequence of instruction from elementary through high school.
 The regional laboratory served Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, Vermont, Puerto Rico, and the Virgin Islands.
-The purpose of the Web site has remained the same — to provide up-to-date resources on early foreign language instruction (PreK–8), with the intention that the information will help provide a strong foundation for long-term language instruction.
+The purpose of the Web site, launched in 1997, has remained the same — to provide up-to-date resources on early foreign language instruction (PreK–8), with the intention that the information will help provide a strong foundation for long-term language instruction.